Dhakshath11/Wells_MCP/readMe.md

 - Use VS Code's Run & Debug panel with `launch.json` configurations.
 - Set breakpoints in any source file.
 - Debug the MCP server, test files, or utility scripts as needed.
+- All modules and tests now provide detailed logs for easier troubleshooting.

 ---